asafamr/SymPatternWSI/README.md

 This file will contain a mapping from the task dataset entries to their induced senses.
 The SemEval task code evaluate this mapping and produce two metric scores: FNMI and FBC as descibed in the paper.
-You can re-run this key file scoring using evaluate_key.sh
+You can re-run this key file evaluation using evaluate_key.sh

 ### Results: